hpsaturn/esp32s3-linux/README.md

 docker exec -it -u root esp32s3linux bash
 ```

-and change the docker USB device permissions:
+2. Change the docker USB device permissions:

 ```bash
 chmod 666 /dev/ttyACM0
 ```

-2. Return to the main terminal and perform the flashing.
+3. Return to the main terminal and perform the flashing.
 And that's it!

 ![ESP32S3 Linux final flashing](screenshots/docker_flashing.jpg)